 During the procedure, a needle is attached to a gentle suction tube, which helps to obtain the sample and clear any bleeding from the area.

 Further tests for breast cancer

-If a diagnosis of breast cancer is confirmed, more tests will be needed to determine the stage and grade of the cancer, and work out the best method of treatment.
+If a diagnosis of breast cancer is confirmed, more tests will be needed to determine the stage and grade of the cancer, and the best method of treatment.

 Scans and X-rays

-Computerised tomography (CT) scans or chest X-ray and liver ultrasound scans may be needed to check whether the cancer has spread.
+A CT scan, chest X-ray and liver ultrasound scan may be needed to check whether the cancer has spread.

 An MRI scan of the breast may be needed to clarify the results or assess the extent of the condition within the breast.

 If your doctor thinks the cancer could have spread to your bones, you may need a bone scan.

 Before having a bone scan, a substance containing a small amount of radiation known as an isotope will be injected into a vein in your arm.